Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Methodology

 \section{Methodology}

 An NMT model is trained to minimize the sum of an objective function $L$ over each target sentence $y_{0}^{n}=y_0, y_1,...,y_n$ given a source sentence $X$.
-We use per-character conditional cross-entropy here:
+We list below per-character conditional cross-entropy as an example:

-Following \citet{shi-etal-2017-neural}, we use character-level NMT and add an extra delimiter token ``$\langle D\rangle$'' to the target vocabulary.
-The delimiter token in a target sentence implies that its previous and next words are separated.
-For instance, given an unsegmented sentence ``\begin{CJK*}{UTF8}{gbsn}我会游泳\end{CJK*}'', the model will output ``\begin{CJK*}{UTF8}{gbsn}我$\langle D\rangle$会$\langle D\rangle$游泳\end{CJK*}'' (English: I can swim).
+Following \citet{shi-etal-2017-neural}, we make use of character-level NMT, and add an extra delimiter token ``$\langle D\rangle$'' to the target vocabulary.
+The delimiter token on the target side implies that the previous and next words are separated.
+To visualize, given an unsegmented sentence in characters ``\begin{CJK*}{UTF8}{gbsn}我 会 游 泳\end{CJK*}'', the model should output character-by-character ``\begin{CJK*}{UTF8}{gbsn}我 $\langle D\rangle$ 会 $\langle D\rangle$ 游 泳\end{CJK*}'' (English: I can swim).
+This in reality resembles how a human would read an unsegmented Chinese sentence.

-We argue that NMT can model word segmentation well because the decoder has access to the global information in decoder and attention states.
-Moreover, the output segmented characters may display stronger probabilistic patterns than position labels do, resulting in more explicit modeling of the word boundary ``$\langle D\rangle$''.
+We argue that NMT can model word segmentation well because the decoder has access to the global information in both decoder and attention states.
+Moreover, the output segmented characters may display stronger probabilistic patterns than the position labels do, resulting in more explicit modelling of the word boundary ``$\langle D\rangle$''.
 This characteristic is also robust to out-of-vocabulary words because NMT can freely ``insert'' the boundary delimiter anywhere to form words.
-Finally, this method does not require any model design or implementation.
+Finally, this method does not require any alteration to the model architecture.

-However, CWS poses a challenge when approached as NMT: insufficient data \citep{koehn-knowles-2017-six}.
-A CWS corpus provides fewer than 100k sentences, whereas a translation task provides more than a million.
-To address this issue, we apply low-resource NMT techniques: regularization and data augmentation.
+However, it poses a challenge when CWS is approached as NMT, that NMT usually performs poorly under a low-resource condition \citep{koehn-knowles-2017-six}, which is exactly the case of Chinese segmentation datasets.
+A CWS corpus provides fewer than 100k sentences, whereas a typical translation task provides data at least one order of magnitude larger.
+To address this issue, we apply low-resource NMT practices: regularization and data augmentation.
 Then, we examine several other broadly used techniques.